aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.lists/listlevelcollection/_index.md

 ﻿---
 title: ListLevelCollection class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "A collection of list formatting for each level in a list."
+description: "A collection of list formatting for each level in a list"
 type: docs
 weight: 70
 url: /python-net/aspose.words.lists/listlevelcollection/